hindu-comm/weblogs/manasataramgini/2015/06/2015-06-01_the-ponderous-tale-of-the-tombstones.md

 spot is rarely frequented by anyone, there are no guards for it is an abandoned cemetery, and this section is known to only few of us.
 We can get two of the types of our seeds inside there.”
-Nikhila: “No, No\!
+Nikhila: “No, No!
 This does not look right.
 We should not go in just for the seeds.
 I am scared of bhūta-s.”
 Lootika: “Nikhila, the living man is a much greater threat to life and limb than the dead one.
 But fortunately for us most living men are afraid of the dead ones making this place one of the safer hangouts for